Narvdeshwar/JavaScript/array.md

  */

 /**
- *  different between primitive and refernce data type wrt to storing variable in memory
+ *  different between primitive and refernce data type with respect to storing variable in memory
  *  primitive data type uses STACK to store the element
  *  whereas refernce data type uses HEAP memory
  *  in this the reference address store in the STACK